 Sandberg GPR surveyors are fully trained and understand these key structural differences.
 You can be confident that any detected tendons will be correctly identified.

-GPR provides a non-intrusive and non-destructive method of surveying the sub-surface and can be used to effectively locate a wide variety of metallic and non-metallic materials.
+GPR provides a non-intrusive and non-destructive method of surveying the sub-surface and can be used to locate a wide variety of metallic and non-metallic materials effectively.
 It will detect most materials providing there is a sufficient difference in the electromagnetic property between the target and surrounding material.
 Some of the more common target materials include metal, plastics, changes in ground strata and geological features, reinforced concrete and voids.

 No. There are several research papers, which suggest possible methods, but these are not accurate or reliable.

-Alternatively, there are cover meters, which use pulse induction, which can provide rebar diameter estimates.
-In our experience, these are not particularly reliable and are prone to being affected by other adjacent reinforcement.
+Alternatively, there are cover meters which use pulse induction, which can provide rebar diameter estimates.
+In our experience, these are not particularly reliable and are prone to be affected by other adjacent reinforcement.

 Sandberg strongly recommends a small local break out to expose the reinforcement at an intersection.
 This is reliable and determines the reinforcement detail of both the longitudinal and transverse bars.

 Yes, GPR can detect voids below concrete slabs.
 Voids produce a strong characteristic reflection.
-The planar extent of the void can be determined, however, the actual depth of the void itself (from top of the void to bottom of the void) cannot be accurately measured.
+The planar extent of the void can be determined; however, the actual depth of the void itself (from the top of the void to the bottom of the void) cannot be accurately measured.

-Sandberg successfully carry out many such surveys; warehouse slabs being the most common.
+Sandberg successfully carries out many such surveys, warehouse slabs being the most common.
 It is normal to combine the void survey with a reinforcement survey to identify different construction detail and missing or poorly placed reinforcement.